 The Oxford University Museum of Natural History

 Across the city is another well-loved museum: The Oxford University Museum of Natural History, on Parks Road, with its distinctive neo-Gothic architecture and glass roof.
-The building comes to life The Ingenious Edgar Jones, which is set during the period of its construction.
+The building comes to life in The Ingenious Edgar Jones, which is set during the period of its construction.
 Having been apprenticed to a blacksmith, Edgar finds himself recruited to help work on the building.
 When he first glimpses it it’s still unfinished, wanting a roof, which has collapsed, and his first impression of it is as a living organism: